Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-Robotic floor scrubbers and autonomous vacuums are already mainstream in large buildings, and smart sensors now route cleaners based on real-time traffic data [1].
-That is real automation, and it is why this role earns a 47.8% AI Resilience Score, meaning it faces more pressure than most jobs.
+Robotic floor scrubbers and autonomous vacuums are already common in large open spaces, and smart sensors and IoT dashboards now route cleaners based on building traffic [1].
+These tools are real, and adoption is speeding up, which is why we gave this career a 47.0% AI Resilience Score.
+But "some tasks automated" is very different from "job eliminated."

 Help us improve this report.